 Timothy Petete, Ph.D.

-Timothy Petete, Ph.D., is an associate professor of English and director of the Literature (M.A.) program.
-His areas of specialization include Native American literature and Contemporary American literature.
+Timothy Petete, Ph.D., is a member of the Seminole Nation of Oklahoma.
+He is also Professor of English and Assistant Dean of the College of Liberal Arts.
+His areas of specialization include Indigenous literature and contemporary American literature.
 He teaches undergraduate and graduate courses in literature and undergraduate courses in composition.
 His literature courses examine social, political, and cultural realities, whereas his composition courses analyze language, technology, and popular culture.

-He has facilitated teaching demonstrations and delivered scholarly presentations at several academic conferences, including the Conference on College Composition and Communication Annual Convention, the Popular Culture Association/American Culture Association National Conference, the American Literature Association Annual Conference, the National Council of Teachers of English Annual Convention, and the College English Association Annual Conference.
+He has facilitated teaching demonstrations and delivered academic lectures at international programs and symposiums in Albania, Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, and the United Kingdom.
+He also has delivered scholarly presentations at several national conferences, including the Conference on College Composition and Communication Annual Convention, the Popular Culture Association/American Culture Association National Conference, the American Literature Association Annual Conference, the National Council of Teachers of English Annual Convention, and the College English Association Annual Conference.

 The views expressed by UCO faculty and staff on their personal websites and social media pages do not necessarily reflect the positions of the University of Central Oklahoma.
 UCO faculty and staff are advised to follow the university’s social media guidelines and are expected to conduct themselves in accordance with policies outlined in UCO’s Employee Handbook and/or Faculty Handbook.